 If the Sensing Polling Trigger frame is soliciting an HE TB PPDU:

-The RU Allocation and SS Allocation/RA-RU Information fields are identical to the corresponding fields in the HE variant User Infor field (9.3.1.22.4 (HE variant User Info field).
+The RU Allocation and SS Allocation/RA-RU Information fields are identical to the corresponding fields in the HE variant User Infor field (9.3.1.22.4 (HE variant User Info field)).

-The UL MCS field is identical to the UL HE MCS field in the HE variant User Info field.
+The UL MCS field is identical to the UL HE-MCS field in the HE variant User Info field.

 The PS160 field is reserved.